 Best for: Aesthetic medicine clinics willing to pay after free trial periods end.

-OpenEMR represents the most established open source EHR platform, offering complete code access and extensive customisation potential.
+OpenEMR represents the most established open source EHR platform, offering complete code access and extensive customization potential.
 Our detailed OpenEMR review examines its hidden costs.

 OpenEMR is genuinely free to download and use, with no patient limits or artificial restrictions.
-The open source community provides ongoing development, and ONC certification demonstrates meeting certain US standards.
-Practices with in-house IT staff or development resources can customise every aspect to match specific workflows.
+The open source community provides ongoing development, and ONC certification demonstrates meeting strict US standards.
+With the recent release of OpenEMR Version 8, the platform introduced a fully hosted, free cloud option specifically for US-based providers.
+This update makes it much more viable than older versions that required heavy technical demands.
+Practices can now utilize the system without configuring their own servers, while still retaining the ability to customize every aspect to match specific workflows.

-Setup requires significant technical expertise, including server configuration, database management, and ongoing security patching.
-The interface feels dated, and usability suffers compared to modern alternatives.
+Setup on local servers still requires significant technical expertise, including database management and ongoing security patching.
+The traditional interface feels dated, and usability suffers compared to modern alternatives.

-While the software itself is free, most practices need to hire consultants for implementation, customisation, and support, often costing thousands of pounds.
-GDPR compliance is achievable but demands technical competence to configure correctly.
+While the software itself is free, practices managing their own local infrastructure often need to hire consultants for implementation and support.
+HIPAA compliance is achievable but demands technical competence to configure correctly.
 Translation quality for non-English interfaces remains poor despite supporting 30+ languages.

 NOSH: Smaller Open Source Alternative with Stability Concerns